 Join us at NELFT - Acute and Rehabilitation Directorate recruitment day -

-Owing to a successful recruitment campaign aimed at increasing our nursing compliment across all wards, we are now seeking to employ Mental Health nurses to provide high quality care at Brookside - child and adolescant inpatient and young people's home treatment team.
+Owing to a successful recruitment campaign aimed at increasing our nursing compliment across all wards, we are now seeking to employ fully qualified mental health nurses to provide high quality care at Brookside - child and adolescant inpatient and young people's home treatment team.